Swissgrid-AG-External/coding_challenges/ml_engineer/intern/README.md

 * The ability to determine the actual problem area and find a suitable solution
 * Scratch features when necessary, time is short!
 * Document your approach, your decisions, and your general notes
+* Give us some feedback on the challenge :)